-One of the first things you learn as a parent is that happy, stress-free occasions require a well-rested baby.
-Birthday parties are no exception, so time your bash around your baby’s nap.
-While this may mean a different start time than Grandma expected, everybody (and especially baby!) will have a better time if you plan around the sleep schedule.
+Happy, stress-free parties require a well-rested baby, so time the bash around your baby’s naptime.
+While this may mean a different start time than Grandma expected, everybody (and especially your child!) will have a better time if you work around the sleep schedule.

 11 First Party Themes to Celebrate the Birthday Boy